 Our Beliefs & Practices

-The Disciples of Christ, also known as the Christian Church, has no creed and gives its congregations complete autonomy in their doctrine.
+The Christian Church (Disciples of Christ), has no creed and gives its congregations complete autonomy in their doctrine.
 As a result, beliefs vary widely from individual church to church, and even among members within a church.

 Disciples of Christ Beliefs